 Every section must be stained on the front, back, and all four edges with a high-quality exterior-grade oil-based stain.
 We do not recommend stains that contain paraffin, or water-based stains.
 These require more maintenance and do not provide the level of protection necessary to protect against weathering.
 While staining the back (interior) side of the door is optional, it must at least be sealed.

 All surfaces (front/back/sides) must be treated with a high-quality oil-based sealer, applied by all instructions provided with the door.
 All required stains must be applied within two days of receipt of the door.

 Garage doors can be damaged or have their appearance marred if proper instructions are not followed during the painting, staining, and sealing processes.
 The warranty will likely not cover damage resulting from painting between door sections without allowing for necessary drying time or failing to protect treated surfaces from physical contact before it is completely dried.
 It is best to avoid dark shades of stain or paint on garage doors with southern or western exposure, as these orientations receive the greatest sun exposure.
 A black or dark-colored door will absorb more heat, leading potentially to warping and cracking.

 For Painted Steel Doors

 We know you take pride in your home and understand that the condition of your garage door is a huge part of your curb appeal.
-As with any home maintenance, keeping an attentive eye to the door’s condition pays off in the long run.
-Remember ADS offers an economical annual inspection and tune-up package, where you will have a professional’s eyes to monitor details you might miss.
-Call us with any questions you may have… whether you are touching up a bad spot or looking at installing a brand new garage door system.
+As with any home maintenance, keeping an attentive eye on the door’s condition pays off in the long run.
+Remember ADS Automatic Door Specialists offers an economical annual inspection and tune-up package, where you will have a professional’s eyes to monitor details you might miss.
+Call us with any questions you may have… whether you are touching up a bad spot or looking at installing a brand-new garage door system.